Free Genealogy: U.S. Military Databases

 Misc.
 Databases

-Victims of the Gander Newfoundland Plane Crash - December 12, 1985.
+Victims of the Gander Newfoundland Plane Crash - December 12, 1985 (archived website - may be unavailable or slow to respond).
 On Thursday, December 12, 1985, the chartered DC-8 plane carrying 248 members of the 101st Airborne Division of Fort Campbell, Kentucky and 8 crew members returning home for Christmas from peace keeping duties in the Middle East, crashed during takeoff in Gander, Newfoundland.

 Back to Main Page